 At this point in time, Silverline Comics is not accepting submissions.
 We’re covered up in projects (that’s a good thing).
-Try back in January 2021.
+Try back in SUMMER 2021.

 Basic Publishing Plan

 *Creators retain copyright.

 *Profits will be money made after printing/shipping (meaning, nothing extra/no “overhead.”
 At least not at this point)